 “I have been looking for nearly a year now for a doctor to help me with my chronic pain.
 Because of the limitations that the DEA and now the state has put on doctors, the majority do not want to prescribe opioids.

 “I moved from California to Nevada for retirement.
 I am having to drive to California to my doctor there to get my prescriptions because no doctor wants to prescribe what I need to control the chronic pain I live with 24/7.

 “It’s horrible how the doctors and the DEA are treating patients in pain.
 We are just trying to live a normal life.
-We get our meds the right way.
-We do not abuse our medications but we are treated as if we are drug addicts.
+Even though we get our meds the right way and do not abuse them, we are treated as if we are drug addicts.
 It is sooo unfair.”

 Jeff is considering suicide:

 “I’ve had 381 total surgeries.
 I’ve always done the right thing, whatever the doctor has told me.
 I have never taken more medicine than I was supposed to.
 Now they look at a computer and say we have to cut your meds since the computer says so.

 “I use ice, constant getting into a tub of ice.
 It’s great for a few minutes.
 The only option I can come up with is to now drink enough alcohol and see if that helps.
 IF that won’t help then I’ll be looking face first down the end of a gun barrel.
 I can’t stand it and I’m not living in an ER any longer.